 Full episode 1 run_episode 500

-At these rates, the 200k daily budget supports substantial workloads.
-The per-tick limit of 500 is the more common constraint for burst scenarios.
+At these rates, the daily budget supports substantial workloads.
+The per-tick limit is the more common burst constraint.

 Source Reference